Holyrood Park: Regulations

 Coaches require the written permission of the Scottish Ministers to use Holyrood Park.
 Coach drivers must obtain a permit which is valid for 12 calendar months.
-Coach Permits are only valid while coaches are carrying passengers.
-Empty coaches travelling through the Park are classed as commercial vehicles and liable to a fixed penalty notice.
+Coach permits are only valid while coaches are carrying passengers.
+Empty coaches travelling through the park are classed as commercial vehicles and liable to a fixed penalty notice.
 Permits only allow coaches access to The Queen's Drive and High Road and do not allow access to the Low Road between Holyrood Park Road (Commonwealth Pool) and Old Church Lane (Duddingston Village).

 Traffic reduction

 In 2011, Historic Scotland started a campaign to reduce traffic passing through Holyrood Park.
-Martin Gray, Historic Scotland's Royal Parks Visitor Services Manager, noted increasing motor traffic in the park: "Holyrood Park is a unique green space in the heart of the city.
-The Park's location makes it very accessible and popular to visitors, but developments around the park have resulted in increasing levels of through-traffic, commercial vehicle misuse and speeding.
-Large and heavy vehicles cause accelerated wearing of roads surfaces and damage kerbs and traffic islands.
-They also pose a risk to park users and wildlife who enjoy the use of the Park."
+Martin Gray, Historic Scotland's Royal Parks Visitor Services Manager, noted increasing motor traffic in the park:

 Cycling infrastructure

 There is a cycle path on the south side of Queen's Drive from St Margaret's Loch to Broad Pavement car park, but the path is shared between pedestrians and cyclists between Broad Pavement car park and the roundabout by the Royal Commonwealth Pool entrance to the park.